 Sunscreen is essential, particularly when you’re on one of Lindos’s beaches or touring outdoor archaeological sites such as the Acropolis of Lindos.
 Pack a sun hat and sunglasses for extra protection from the sun and sturdy walking shoes.

 Light organic cotton and linen fabrics are ideal for sightseeing.
-If you plan on swimming or sunbathing, you’ll want a towel and swimwear, plus snorkel gear to explore life underwater.
+When planning a trip to Greece with swimming or sunbathing in mind, you’ll want a towel and swimwear, plus snorkel gear to explore life underwater.

 Currency & Tipping